-In part 1 we provided an overview of the different types of capacitors and of Murata’s ECAS series polymer capacitors.
-In part 2 we will compare the characteristics of different types of capacitors, bringing in related data where relevant.
+In Part 1, we provided an overview of the different types of capacitors and of Murata’s ECAS series of polymer aluminum electrolytic capacitors.
+In Part 2, we will compare the characteristics of the different types of capacitors bringing in related data where relevant.

-Figure 1 is a comparative table of capacitor characteristics.
-Aluminum electrolytic capacitors (can type) using a conventional electrolyte and tantalum electrolytic capacitors using manganese dioxide (MnO2) are comparatively inexpensive, but they are inferior to polymer capacitors in their frequency characteristics, temperature characteristics, service life, and reliability.
-Murata’s ECAS series multilayer polymer aluminum capacitors have a relatively smaller lineup of product versions than other polymer capacitors, but their frequency characteristics, in particular, are superior.
+Fig. 1 is a comparative table of capacitor characteristics.
+Aluminum electrolytic capacitors (can type) using a conventional liquid electrolyte (electrolytic solution) and tantalum electrolytic capacitors using manganese dioxide (MnO2) are comparatively inexpensive, but they are inferior to polymer capacitors in their frequency characteristics, temperature characteristics, service life, and reliability.

-Now let’s actually compare the characteristics of the six types of capacitors shown in Fig. 1.
-Here we will focus on a comparison of performance in terms of the characteristics enclosed in the red box.
+Now, let’s actually compare the characteristics of the six types of capacitors shown in Fig. 1.
 The evaluation items are all for ratings of 6.3 V/100 µF.
 (The data listed is intended as an example and to be used only for reference.)

 Generally speaking, MLCCs have extremely low heat generation, so this characteristic is rarely guaranteed in the specs.
-In electrolytic capacitors, including polymer capacitors, the effects of heat generation cannot be ignored, so it is usual to stipulate this characteristic for each product model.
+In electrolytic capacitors, including conductive polymer capacitors, the effects of heat generation cannot be ignored, so this characteristic is generally stipulated for each product model.

 Refer to the following webpage for information on ripple current in MLCCs:

 Next, Fig. 4 shows capacitance temperature characteristics.
-In all-solid polymer capacitors and MnO2 type tantalum electrolytic capacitors, there is almost no change in the capacitance when the temperature changes.
-A typical aluminum electrolytic capacitor, however, has difficulty producing the rated capacitance at low temperatures because it uses an electrolytic solution.
+In all-solid conductive polymer capacitors and MnO2-type tantalum electrolytic capacitors, there is almost no change in the capacitance when the temperature changes.
+A typical aluminum electrolytic capacitor, however, has difficulty producing the rated capacitance at low temperatures because it uses a liquid electrolyte (electrolytic solution).
 The temperature characteristics of MLCCs differ according to the dielectric type, and the capacitance does exhibit temperature dependency.
-ECAS capacitors have stable temperature characteristics, so it is not necessary to pay that much attention to the usage environment.
-(In fact, you should ensure that the maximum usage temperature is such that the capacitor’s surface temperature, including any self-generated heat, does not exceed 105°C.)
+As the capacitors in the ECAS series have stable temperature characteristics, they can be used without concern for the usage environment.
+(In actual use, the maximum usage temperature is such that the capacitor’s surface temperature, including any self-generated heat, should be kept below 105°C.)

 Refer to the following webpage for information on MLCC temperature characteristics:

 Finally, Fig. 5 shows a comparison of DC bias characteristics.
-In electrolytic capacitors, including polymer capacitors, the dielectric constant does not vary when the application voltage changes, so the capacitance does not change when voltage is applied.
-The fact that the capacitance does not vary when the rated voltage is applied is a strongpoint of electrolytic capacitors.
+In electrolytic capacitors, including conductive polymer capacitors, the dielectric constant does not vary when the application voltage changes, so the capacitance does not change when voltage is applied.
+The fact that the capacitance does not vary when the rated voltage is applied is a strong point of electrolytic capacitors.